KimDeRoover/MixtureMG_FA/README.md

 For model selection, it is advised to use BIC_G (number of groups as sample size) in combination with CHull (see paper, https://www.rdocumentation.org/packages/multichull/versions/1.0.0)

-# MixtureMG_FA_loadingsandintercepts: For finding clusters of groups with scalar invariance (while not assuming metric invariance across clusters)
+# MixtureMG_FA_loadingsandintercepts: For finding clusters of groups with scalar invariance (while not assuming metric invariance)

 Please cite both abovementioned papers on mixture multigroup factor analysis.